bda-research/node-webcrawler/README.md

 Help & Forks welcomed!

 0.5.0 version changelog:
- * parse charset from `content-type` in http headers or meta tag in html, then conversion
+ * parse charset from `content-type` in http headers or meta tag in html, then convert
- * big5 charset is avaliable as the `iconv-lite` already support
+ * big5 charset is avaliable as the `iconv-lite` has already supported it
  * default enable gzip in request header
  * remove unzip code in crawler since `request` will do this
  * body will return as a Buffer if encoding is null which is an option in `request`